stonepros/stone/doc/stonefs/posix.rst

   simultaneously (where | is the object boundary), and end up with "aa|bb" rather than the proper "aa|aa" or "bb|bb".
 - Sparse files propagate incorrectly to the stat(2) st_blocks field.
-  Because CephFS does not explicitly track which parts of a file are allocated/written, the st_blocks field is always populated by the file size divided by the block size.
+  Because StoneFS does not explicitly track which parts of a file are allocated/written, the st_blocks field is always populated by the file size divided by the block size.
 This will cause tools like du(1) to overestimate consumed space.
-(The recursive size field, maintained by CephFS, also includes file "holes" in its count.)
+(The recursive size field, maintained by StoneFS, also includes file "holes" in its count.)
 - When a file is mapped into memory via mmap(2) on multiple hosts, writes are not coherently propagated to other clients' caches.
 That is, if a page is cached on host A, and then updated on host B, host A's page is not coherently invalidated.
 (Shared writable mmap appears to be quite rare--we have yet to here any complaints about this behavior, and implementing cache coherency properly is complex.)
-- CephFS clients present a hidden ``.snap`` directory that is used to access, create, delete, and rename snapshots.
+- StoneFS clients present a hidden ``.snap`` directory that is used to access, create, delete, and rename snapshots.
 Although the virtual directory is excluded from readdir(2), any process that tries to create a file or directory with the same name will get an error